 Depending on the season, stop by a farmers' market to stock up on fresh local fruit, vegetables, meat and honey.
 Or get hands-on at a U-pick apple, peach or pear orchard.
 Tour a craft brewery, winery or distillery, and round out your day with dinner at a restaurant that specializes in local foods.

 You might also want to fit in a visit to the Canyons of the Ancients National Monument.
-Stop first at the Anasazi Heritage Center, a superb archeological museum that provides an introduction to the monument, as well as to the cultures native to the Four Corners.
-The center features exhibits on archaeology and local history, two 12th-century archaeological sites, a picnic area, a half-mile nature trail and a museum shop.
+Stop first at the Canyons of the Ancients Visitor Center & Museum, a superb archeological museum that provides an introduction to the monument, as well as to the cultures native to the region.
+Now you’re ready to head to Lowry Pueblo.
+This ancient pueblo site within the monument features 40 rooms and eight circular kivas, including a great kiva.

-From Denver, Cortez is about seven and a half hours via U.S. Hwys.
+From Denver, Cortez is about seven-and-a-half hours via U.S. Hwys.
 285 and 160.
-Mesa Verde National Park is one hour from Cortez, via Hwy.
+Mesa Verde National Park is 8 miles from Cortez via Hwy.
 160.